TheMythologist/tp/docs/DeveloperGuide.md

   - Pros: Easy to implement.
   - Cons: May have performance issues in terms of memory usage.

-- **Alternative 2:** Individual command knows how to undo/redo by itself.
+- **Alternative 2:** Individual commands know how to undo/redo by itself.
   - Pros: Will use less memory (e.g. for `delete`, just save the student being deleted).
-  - Cons: We must ensure that the implementation of each individual command are correct.
+  - Cons: We must ensure that the implementation of each individual command is correct.

 ---